Take the chapter quiz before and after you read this chapter.

 To make sure that vaccines remain effective with as little wastage as possible, a policy of managing opened vials is needed.
 Opened vials can be used to withdraw a number of doses if they are stored correctly.

-Open vials of DPT, DT, TT, HepB and OPV may be stored for up to 1 month provided the expiry date is not past, cold chain conditions have been maintained, and aseptic technique is used to withdraw doses.
+Open vials of oral polio vaccine may be stored for up to 1 month provided the expiry date is not past, cold chain conditions have been maintained and aseptic technique is used to withdraw doses.

 Open vials of measles and BCG must not be kept for more than 6 hours.